Skin wrinkles and blemishes

 Dermabrasion combined with laser resurfacing is called lasabrasion.

 The procedure helps most around the eyes, nose, and mouth, and can also be done on the neck.
-Laser therapy can also be effective for acne scars, spider veins, and age sports that are widespread on the face.
+Laser therapy can also be effective for acne scars, spider veins, and age spots that are widespread on the face.

 When used alone, laser therapy may not completely eliminate crow's feet and other wrinkles, broken blood vessels, or dark circles under the eyes.
 Therefore, some doctors combine different laser techniques depending on the skin problem.
 Other treatments, such as dermabrasion, may also be combined with laser treatments.
 (A laser and dermabrasion combination is called lasabrasion.)
 Pretreatment with botulinum toxin injections before laser resurfacing, for example, may also improve the treatment of crow's feet.